 Who Can Benefit from this Program

-Women ages 18 and older who have 30 days verified abstinence but are struggling with substance abuse addiction and need residential level care
+Women ages 18 and older who are struggling with substance abuse addiction and need residential level care

 Age Criteria or Other Eligibility Requirements